Home Warranty Dryer Coverage: What's Included and What's Not

 What to Expect at Payout

-If you're unsure whether your plan includes dryer replacement, review your complete home warranty coverage guide to compare what's standard across combination plans.
+If you're unsure whether your plan includes dryer replacement, review this complete home warranty coverage guide to compare what's standard across combination plans.
+You can also browse the broader appliance coverage details to compare dryer coverage against other major appliances.

 Tips for Getting a Successful Dryer Claim Approved